yezyilomo/state-pool/README.md

 ReactDOM.render(ClicksCounter, document.querySelector("#root"));
 ```

-From the code above, when you click `Reset` button `store.remove` will remove `count` global state and create it again by executing `initializeStore`.
+From an example above, when you click `Reset` button `store.remove` will remove `count` global state and create it again by executing `initializeStore`.

 **NOTE:** If we had more than one state to delete we could do